moonstar-x/moonstar-x.github.io/src/data/_work/freenalytics.md

 ## Screenshots

-Are you curious about how this application looks like?
-Here's some screenshots.
+Here's some screenshots that depict what the application looks like.

 ![This page allows you to view your current applications and create new ones.](https://freenalytics.github.io/assets/home/applications.png)